Should I consider enrolling in the voluntary short-term disability (STD) plan?

 Can I enroll for coverage now if I am currently out of work due to a disabling condition?

-Does the STD plan cover job-related disabilities?
+Does the voluntary short-term disability (STD) plan cover job-related disabilities?

 No. The voluntary STD plan only pays benefits for disabilities that are non-occupational (off-the-job).
 Job-related disabilities are covered by Workers' Compensation.

-Are benefit payments subject to federal income tax?
+Are benefit payments taxable?